 Watch this space for updates in the Music News category on SA Music Zone.

 Want to discover fresh music?
-Follow our editor's 2025 playlist on Spotify or YouTube Music.
-These playlists are updated regularly.
+Follow check out editor's playlists on Spotify or YouTube.